RossBoylan/mccli/doc/Notes.md

 Created a `doc/` subdirectory and moved much of the recently created documentation to it.

 Added general instructions for contributors and a table of contents to `Notes.md`.

+Created `master/` subdirectory to hold `.literate` files, part of the introduction of literate programming tools into the system as discussed in `Notes.md`, `literate.md`, and `v4.literate`.
+The requires `VSCode` and its `literate` extension for the full development cycle.
+See `literate.md` for the pros and cons of various alternatives.

 2022-09-14
 ----------